vidishsirdesai/projects/README.md

 ![alt text](artifacts/pair_plots_of_all_columns.png)

 Comments,
-- The correlation shows that there is strong correlation between Chance of Admit with GRE Score, TOEFL Score and CGPA.
+- The heatmap showing the correlation shows that there is strong correlation between Chance of Admit with GRE Score, TOEFL Score and CGPA.
 - There is a strong correlation between University Rating and SOP.
 - GRE Score and TOEFL Score have a high correlation.
 Meaning, students/ learners who have performed well in one, have also performed well in the other.
 - The CGPA has a strong correlation with GRE Score and TOEFL Score.
 This means that students/ learners who have done well in the GRE and TOEFL exams have also done well during their education.